fortanix/sq-dsm/README.md

 `sq-sdkms` uses `sq`-style subcommands, and is designed to be used in combination with `sq`, `sqv`, or `gpg`.

-First, create a PGP key and store the public certificate it in `alice.asc`
+First, create a PGP key and store the public certificate in `alice.asc`
 ```
 $ ./sq-sdkms generate-key --key-name="My PGP key" --user-id="Alice Lovelace <alice@fortanix.com>" --armor --output-file="alice.asc"
 ```